dnp3/opendnp3-guide/source/layout/index.rst

 * Abstract communication channels (IPhysicalLayer)
 * Abstract executor (IExecutor) that provides a way to post events, get timestamps, and start/cancel software timers

-Openpal also provides buffer wrappers (read/write), statically-allocated container types, big/litte endian parsers for various integer/float types.
+Openpal also provides buffer wrappers (read/write), fixed-size container types, big/litte endian parsers for various integer/float types.
 Any opendnp3 program must have a concrete implementation of the PAL to execute.
 The library has no dependencies on STL, dynamic allocation, or the C++ standard library.
 It is suitable for deeply embedded systems.

 **opendnp3**

 This is the core dnp3 library providing implementations of both outstation and masters.
 It uses the interfaces provided in openpal, and is therefore platform independent.
-It has the same characteristics as openpal and can run on microcontroller platforms with a C++11 compiler.
+The outstation part of the library can run on certain microcontroller platforms with a C++11 compiler.

 **asiopal**